Hamilton proud of Mercedes team after bouncing back

-Lewis Hamilton said he felt "incredibly proud" of his Mercedes team on Sunday, Oct.
-29, after bouncing back from his disqualification in Texas to finish a strong second in the Mexico Grand Prix.

-MEXICO CITY (AFP) -- Lewis Hamilton said he felt"incredibly proud" of his Mercedes team on Sunday, Oct.
-29, after bouncing back from his disqualification in Texas to finish a strong second in the Mexico Grand Prix.
+MEXICO CITY - Lewis Hamilton said he felt "incredibly proud" of his Mercedes team on Sunday after bouncing back from his disqualification in Texas to finish a strong second in the Mexico Grand Prix.

-Mercedes' British driver Lewis Hamilton celebrates on the podium after placing second after the Formula One Mexico Grand Prix at the Hermanos Rodriguez racetrack in Mexico City on Sunday, Oct.
-29. (AFP) headtopics.com

-Seven days after that disappointment at the United States Grand Prix, where Hamilton came home 2.2 seconds behind Red Bull’s tree-time champion Max Verstappen, he repeated the result at the Autodromo Hermanos Rodriguez.
+Seven days after that disappointment at the United States Grand Prix, where Hamilton came home 2.2 seconds behind Red Bull’s three-time champion Max Verstappen, he repeated the result at the Autodromo Hermanos Rodriguez.

 "Honestly, I wasn’t expecting that today," he said.
 “And it’s a great feeling to be putting one foot in front of the other and progressing.
 "Last weekend, we hit the ground running, but this time we had to dig deep to get the set-up right and we did a great job to progress so well in early phases of the race and then to charge for a podium and second place is amazing. headtopics.com